drew2323/ttools/README.md

 Detailed examples in [tests/data_loader_tryme.ipynb](tests/data_loader_tryme.ipynb)

 ## load_data
 Returns vectorized aggregation of given type.

+If aggregated data are already in agg cache with same conditions for same or wider date span they are returned from cache.
+Otherwise trade data are aggregated on the fly, saved to cache and returned.
-If trades for given period are not cached they are remotely fetched from Alpaca first.
+If trades for given period are not cached ,they are remotely fetched from Alpaca first.

 Example: